LOGO

 "One who can beat the drums knows how to beat a woman in love".

-Boys and girls live together without adults in the Ghotul.
-Every child older than six years is automatically a member.
+In the Ghotul, boys and girls from the age of six onwards live together without adults.
 They learn to overcome jealousy and to develop kindness, compassion and common sense.
 Love unifies the members of the tribe and keeps them in good mood without the slightest tinge of possessiveness.
 Here, there is complete sexual liberty until marriage.
-Sexpartners rotate and a boy is fined if he sleeps with the same girl more than three times in a row.
-There is an initiation ceremony for the youngest including penile insertion in a lubricated crotch.
-Married couples are not allowed to enter this holy place, and 'Lingo Pen' is guarding this sinfree area to prevent the entering of witches and demons.
+If a boy sleeps with a girl more than three times in succession, they have to leave this sacred place and are married.

-There is a lot of singing, dancing and story telling about, in this atmosphere.
+There is a lot of singing and dancing.
 Most of the dances are sexually provocative.
-One of them is called 'Hulki' or snake dance, wherein the boys move in a ring while the girls cross their way through them.
 And after it the boys and girls start pairing off.
 But the final decision regarding the pairing rests with the leaders.
-They ensure that not only romance but also an element of duty is involved in the pairing.
-Hence even the ones who are not physically attractive are not passed by and get an equal chance to be paired off and to enjoy this democratic Ghotul socciety.
-Romantic liaisons do cause many a crime, and the Murias have successfully avoided it within their tribe.
-It is "a kingdom of the unmarried", says one of the Muria folk songs.
-Paradisiacal conditions in which I gladly would have lost my innocence to.
+They make sure that also the physically not so attractive get an equal chance.
+It is "a Kingdom of the unmarried", says one of the Muria folk songs.
+Paradisiacal conditions in which I gladly would have lost my innocence too.

 In Colaba I took a room at one of the numerous low-budget-hotels.
 The hotel was located near the 'Gateway of India', the monumental gate made from yellow basalt through which the passengers of the steamers from Europe put their first foot on the subcontinent, and in reality it was not less monumental and famous as the 'Taj Mahal Palace'.
 Probably nowhere else worldwide, does the world of the poorest touch the world of the immeasurably rich so closely as in the place between the Gate and the 'Taj Mahal Hotel'.
 On one street-side, are companies of beggars, bootblacks and ambulatory dealers, and on the other side, are the heavy coaches of the Indian multimillionaires, the Maharajas, the foreign diplomats and the Indian politicians that drive up.

-Fortunately again, I managed to get one of the sought-after boat-tickets for the continuation of my trip.
-Again I was amidst a wave of birds of a feather - and the wave found it's way along the coast up to Goa.
-After the ship had left the harbour I was astonished to see the indians starting to drink like on command.
-And they drank a lot.
-I found out that in India a "Drinking-Permit" was required to legally buy alcohol.
-This permit wasn't cheap.
-Only in Goa - as a former portuguese colony - this wasn't needed.
-And shortly after embarkation the laws of Goa were applied to.
-There was indian rum and whiskey - but also port wine.
-After a couple of glasses therefrom I had in mind again the fluteplaying of the cripple and the murias in their gotul.
-I rolled a small joint with my "Manikaran" which I smoked more or less unnoticed and with pleasure at the ship's rail.
+I learned that a Drinking Permit was needed to legally buy alcohol in Maharashtra with its capital of Bombay, as well as in some other states of India.
+This permit wasn't cheap and in Goa it wasn't needed.
+And shortly after embarkation the laws of the former portuguese colony were applied to.
+There was indian rum, whiskey, beer - but also port wine.
+After a few glasses of this sweet wine I had in mind again the fluteplaying of the cripple and the murias in their Ghotul.
+I rolled a small joint with my "Manikaran" which I smoked more or less unnoticed and with pleasure at the boat's rail.

 In the movements of the water below I saw a reflection: